mcsee/Software-Design-Articles/Articles/Code Smells/Code Smell 09 - Dead Code/readme.md

 *Code that is no longer used or needed.*

-> TL;DR: Do not keep code "just in case I need it".
+> TL;DR: Don't keep code "just in case I need it".

 # Problems 😔